Sevicode/CA_hackathon_space/README.md

 * [Chris White](https://github.com/ChrisWhite12)
 * [Sevda Amini-uhde](https://github.com/Sevicode)

-During a two-day Hackathon our team developed a small application so the users can easily search for information about atroids, plants and moon.
+During a two-day Hackathon our team developed a small application so the users can easily search for information about asteroids, planets and moons.

 *Day 1:* During the first day we brain-stormed and planned for the project.
 Also started th primary stages of the development.